MITCHELL MUSEUM BONAN GALLERY:

 TRADITION AND INNOVATION IN AMERICAN ART

-This extraordinary permanent collection of American paintings, works on paper, and sculpture owned by the Mitchell Museum at Cedarhurst Center for the Arts has made Mt.
+This extraordinary permanent collection of American paintings, works on paper, and sculptures owned by the Mitchell Museum at Cedarhurst Center for the Arts has made Mt.
 Vernon, Illinois one of the most remarkable small towns in the United States.
-The collection was formed in the 1940s and 1950s by Eleanor and John R. Mitchell, a prosperous Mt.
+The collection was formed in the 1940s and 1950s by John R. and Eleanor R. Mitchell, a prosperous Mt.
 Vernon couple, who acquired major examples by Thomas Eakins, Mary Cassatt, Childe Hassam, John Singer Sargent, George Bellows, Robert Henri, William Glackens, and others at a time when American art was under appreciated and much under-valued.
-These artists have since proven to be among the most crucial figures in the development of American painting, but in the greater history of art.
+These artists have since proven to be among the most crucial figures not only in the development of American painting, but in the greater history of art.